nestjs/docs.nestjs.com/content/components.md

 }
 ```

 The `CatsService` is **injected** through the class constructor.
-Notice the use of the `private readonly` syntax.
+Notice the use of the `private` syntax.
 This shorthand allows us to both declare and initialize the `catsService` member immediately in the same location.

 #### Dependency injection